UDA-COPE: Unsupervised Domain Adaptation for Category-level Object Pose Estimation: Experiments

-Comparing row 3 and row 4, it can be seen that our proposed method shows improved results in every metrics, with some metrics showing notable margin such as 8.7 (48\%) increase in $5^{\circ}, 5$cm.
-Also, in the last row, our RGB-D result shows better performance than the single modality based outputs.
-Therefore, we claim that our proposed algorithm is more effective by utilizing pseudo label based learning scheme with modality and pose-aware self-supervision, where the effectiveness of each components will be ablated thoroughly in the following sections.
+Comparing row 3 and row 4, it can be seen that our proposed method shows improved results for every metrics, with some metrics showing notable margins such as an 8.7 mAP (48\%) increase in $5^{\circ}, 5$cm.
+Also, in the last row, our RGB-D result had better performance than the single modality based outputs.
+Therefore, we claim that our proposed algorithm is more effective by utilizing a pseudo label based learning scheme with modality and pose-aware self-supervision.
+The effectiveness of each components will be ablated thoroughly in the following sections.